hakant/hakant.github.io/source/_posts/2014-04-24-disaster-recovery-on-azure.markdown

 Let's look at each option and see what it means:

 * __Restore to an alternate	Azure region__: This phrase means "no silver bullet".
 Basic type database owners are responsible with their own backup and restore operations.
-Luckily there is a convenient way to backup and restore an Azure SQL Database regardless of it's type.
+Luckily there is a convenient way to backup and restore an Azure SQL Database regardless of its type.
 <br>

 ##### Automatic Database Export: